 Shape of the Universe - flat in three dimensions.
 The sum of the Dark Energy, Dark Matter and "ordinary" matter is exactly right, within observational uncertainty, to render the Universe flat.
-Theory suggests it is essentially exactly flat.

 With the Dark Energy, the Universe could expand to become a dark void, everything could be pulled apart in a Big Rip, or the Universe could recollapse to a singularity.